MoserMichael/cstuff/all/blogg/_posts/2014-05-20-russia-ukraine.md

 In some way this meddling is shooting Russia in the foot – if one combines the population and the economy of both Russia and Ukraine then that would make a superpower, whereas taken separately you have two regional powers only.
 However after the annexation of the Crimea a stronger integration is mostly unlikely to happen within this generation.

-How was it possible to initiate this civil war?  the population of Easter Ukraine probably feared a stronger integration with the EU – the industrial infrastructure of this region is inherited from the Soviet Union; all the factories are tied to Soviet/Russian industry standards that do not make any sense within the framework of European norms.
-Germany had a similar problem upon unification and the solution there was to close all East German factories down.
+How was it possible to push the region into civil war?  the population of Easter Ukraine probably feared a stronger integration with the EU – the industrial infrastructure of this region is inherited from the Soviet Union; all the factories are tied to Soviet/Russian industry standards that do not make any sense within the framework of European norms.
+Germany had a similar problem upon unification and the solution there was to close all East German factories down - the prospect of such a development must have raised a lot of fears.

 ### Russian internal politics to blame?